kserve/community/docs/general-technical-review-cncf-incubating.md

     * Describe how the project is following and implementing [secure software supply chain best practices](https://project.linuxfoundation.org/hubfs/CNCF\_SSCP\_v1.pdf)
       * *Automated Testing and CI/CD Integration*: KServe integrates automated unit, integration, and end-to-end tests within its CI/CD pipeline.
 This ensures that any changes are validated early, reducing the risk of introducing vulnerabilities.
       * *Vulnerability Scanning*: The project employs tools like integrates vulnerability scanning tools such as Snyk, dependabot and gosec to identify and address known security issues in dependencies.
-      * *Use of Lock Files and SBOM Generation*: KServe utilizes dependency lock files (e.g., pyproject.toml) to ensure reproducibility.
-Efforts are underway to automate the generation of Software Bill of Materials (SBOMs), enhancing transparency of the software components used.
+      * *Use of Lock Files and SBOM Generation*: KServe utilizes dependency lock files (e.g., pyproject.toml, go.mod) to ensure reproducibility.
+Automated generation of Software Bill of Materials (SBOMs) is now integrated into the CI/CD pipeline for all container images and components.
+This enhances transparency of software components and supports supply chain security.
       * *DCO Check*: Committers are required to sign and comply with the Developer Certificate of Origin (DCO) to affirm the legitimacy and authorship of their contributions.
       * *Branch Protection*: The project enforces branch protection rules to prevent unauthorized changes, enforce status checks, require pull request reviews, and control who can push to protected branches.
       * *Prevent Secrets in Source Code*: Proactively prevents committing secrets to the source code by using tools and GitHub workflows that detect sensitive data in PRs.
-      * *License compliance*: Initial work is underway to scan software for license implications to ensure transparency and legal compliance.
+      * *License compliance*: Automated license compliance checks are now integrated into the CI/CD pipeline.
+All dependencies are scanned and validated for license compatibility as part of every pull request and release build, ensuring transparency and legal compliance.
       * *Peer Review*: Commits and builds are validated through peer-reviewed pull request workflows, requiring approval before merge.

 ## Day 1 - Installation and Deployment Phase